kassner/log-parser/README.md

 ## Exceptions

-If a line does not match with the defined format, an `\Kassner\ApacheLogParser\FormatException` will be thrown.
+If a line does not match with the defined format, an `\Kassner\LogParser\FormatException` will be thrown.